 4.2 The customer will be informed of the payment option (s) in the seller's online shop.

 4.4 The purchase price is due after the goods have been delivered and invoiced.
 In this case, the purchase price is to be paid within 7 (seven) days from receipt of the invoice without deduction, unless otherwise agreed.
 The seller reserves the right to offer the payment method purchase on account only up to a certain order volume and to refuse this payment method if the specified order volume is exceeded.
 In this case, the seller will inform the customer in his payment information in the online shop of a corresponding payment restriction.
 The seller also reserves the right to carry out a credit check when selecting the payment method Invoice Purchase and to reject this payment method in the event of a negative credit check.

-4.5 By selecting the payment method SEPA Direct Debit, the customer agrees to shorten the SEPA Direct Debit Advance Information to one day.
-Pre-Notification "means any communication (e. g. invoice, policy, contract) of the Seller to the Customer which announces a debit by means of SEPA Direct Debit.
-If the direct debit is not honoured due to insufficient account coverage or due to the indication of an incorrect bank account, or if the customer objects to the debit, even though he is not entitled to do so, the customer shall bear the fees arising from the reversal of the respective bank, if he is responsible for this.
+4.5 If the SEPA Direct Debit payment method is selected, the invoice amount shall be due for payment after a SEPA Direct Debit Mandate has been issued, but not before expiry of the period for prior information.
+The period for the preliminary information of the SEPA Direct Debit will be shortened to one day.
+The direct debit is collected when the ordered goods leave the seller's warehouse, but not before the deadline for the preliminary information has expired.
+Pre-notification is any message (e.g. invoice, policy, contract) from the seller to the customer announcing a debit by SEPA Direct Debit.
+If the direct debit is not honoured due to a lack of sufficient account coverage or due to the indication of incorrect bank details, or if the customer objects to the direct debit although he is not entitled to do so, the customer shall bear the fees resulting from the reversal of the debit entry by the respective credit institution if he is responsible for this.

 5) Delivery and Shipping Conditions